jasonacox/gridbug/README.md

     PORT = 8777

     [BUGS]
-    # List of gridbug nodes
+    POLL = 10
-    WAIT = 10
+    TTL = 30
-    TTL = 60
+    TIMEOUT = 10

     [ALERT]
-    # Notify connectivity issues
+    # Notify connectivity issues - TODO
     ENABLE = yes
     ```

-1. Create a `gridbugs.json` file and add the list of nodes for your grid.
-The `host` is the address and should include the port (8777) where `id` is the unique name of the node (matching gridbug.conf `ID`) for each node.
+3. Create a `gridbugs.json` seed file and add some nodes for your grid.
+The `host` is the address and should include the port (e.g. `:8777`) where `id` is the unique name of the node (matching gridbug.conf `ID`) for each node.

-* gridbugs.json - List of Grid Nodes
+    * This does not need to be the complete list of GridBugs in your network as GridBug will propagate discovered notes across the grid.
+If `host` and `id` are missing for the local node, it will automatically add `ID` and `NODEURL` from above config.

     ```json
     {
         "version": 1,